Kimbolton School (Snr), Huntingdon

-Muddy says: You'll find 120 acres of glorious grounds and a stunning castle setting at this high-achieving co-ed senior school for day pupils and boarders age 11 - 18, with a strong all-rounder reputation and great results.
-Fancy a closer look?
+Muddy says: You'll find 120 acres of glorious grounds and a stunning castle setting at this high-achieving co-ed day/boarding senior school (11-18), with a strong all-rounder rep.

 School settings don’t get much more idyllic than Kimbolton School’s Senior School, which is centred around a handsome Tudor castle surrounded by a sprawling 120 acres of parkland on the eastern side of the charming rural village of Kimbolton.
 It is a co-educational day and boarding school for 11-18 year olds with 700 pupils (there’s a further 300 pupils in the Prep School, ages 4 -11, on the other side of the village).
 The boy to girl ratio of students is pretty much equal and there’s a big emphasis on both sexes mixing with each other in all aspects of school life, except boarding.
 The village is home to separate boys’ and girls’ boarding houses, both beautiful period houses on the main street (meaning boarders have freedom to enjoy the village’s shops in complete safety).
 Incredibly, the castle itself isn’t big enough to house the impressive list of facilities on offer, so lessons mostly take place in outbuildings like the Mews Quad, as well as more modern additions, that have been, for the most part, elegantly added into the estate.